 If you trade in certain animal products, certain live animals or germplasm with a EU member state, you need an ITAHC.

 Applying for an ITAHC

-After registration for TRACES you can apply to the Specialist Service Centre for Exports (SSCE) in Carlisle for an ITAHC via the TRACES website.
-Complete Part I of the ITAHC online, electronically sign it and then submit it to the SSCE.
-Allow at least ten working days for the certificate to be issued to your Official Veterinarian (OV).
+After registration for TRACES, you can apply to APHA for an ITAHC via the TRACES website.
+Complete part I of the ITAHC online, electronically sign it and then submit it to APHA.
+Allow at least 10 working days for the certificate to be issued to your Official Veterinarian (OV).

-You can also apply for an ITAHC by manually completing a printed form and sending this through to the SSCE who will then input this into TRACES.
+You can also apply for an ITAHC by manually completing a printed form and sending this through to APHA, who will put this into TRACES.

 Action for OVs on completion of ITAHCs

 You must fax or deliver a copy of the completed ITAHC and TRACES-CONF document to APHA in Carlisle the same day the ITAHC is signed.
 The fax number for APHA is 0208 0260 498.